AJIyanu/Java-Algorithmia/ceagms/Documentation.md

 - Add database integration for persistent storage.
 - Develop a graphical user interface (GUI) for improved usability.
 - Implement advanced analytics for performance tracking.

----

-Let me know if you'd like to refine or extend this documentation! 🚀